Halcyoninae/Halcyon_v2/README.md

 However, improvements upon it's backend audio framework will be needed in order to introduce newer features to the program.

+## Reading Source Code

+Many of the Java Class Files contain JavaDoc comments; however, there are no pre-generated JavaDoc and you must generate them by yourself if you are planning to view the documentation via the prettified way.

+The most common naming for class files and classes in general is with endings of "-Manager".
+These class files contain runtime constants, that either can be modified or are constants.
+Changing these constants are like changing the properties file for the program.
+Furthermore, these properties and values are not commented (bc I don't have time) and you should proceed with caution when changing a value.

+In all subclasses for the GUI part of the program, all packages will have either an interface named after the package or a class that designates the usage of the package.
+For example, package `com.jackmeng.halcyon.app.components.bottompane` has a container class called `BottomPane` which signifies it is the main entry point into that package.
+To put it simply, an entry point class is the only thing that is imported during runtime.
+The Entry Point class handles everything else that is part of the same package.
+(IDK)

 ## Contributing

 The current state of the repository will not enable the usage of the ISSUEs tab.
 To contribute, like suggest a feature or report a bug, you must edit the [BUGS](docs/BUGS.txt) OR [FEATURES](docs/FEATURES.txt) files via a pull request.
 I will then review it from there.